SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/bundle-config.md

-# Bundle Config
+# Configuring Bundles

-Coming soon...

-Ms controller, we're using two services, one `MarkdownParserInterface` from a Pando installed and `CacheInterface` from Symfony itself.
-And this is great because we're very easily just grabbing tools and using them down here.
-But I'm starting to wonder how can I change the behavior of these?
-Like what if I want to cache to Reddis instead of the filesystem or maybe there are some ways that I can tweak the markdown parser service down here.
-Let's `dd()` for dumping by a `$markdownParser` to see what that actually is.
-So if we go over and refresh the show page, we can say this is actually an instance of some class called `Max`.
-Okay.
-And apparently it has an array called features where you can turn certain features on and off.
-So just as a challenge
+In the show controller, we're using two services: a `MarkdownParserInterface` - from a bundle we installed - and `CacheInterface` from Symfony itself.
+And... this was pretty easy: add an argument with the right type-hint then... use the object!

+But I'm starting to wonder how can I control the *behavior* of these services?
+Like, what if I want Symfony's cache service to store to Redis instead of on the filesystem?
+Or maybe there are some options that I can pass to the markdown parser service to control some features.

+Let's `dd($markdownParser)` - that's short for `dump()` and `die()` - to see what this object looks like.

+Move over and refresh.
+This is apparently an instance of some class called `Max`.
+And... inside, there is a `$features` property: it kind of looks like you can turn certain features on or off.
+Interesting.

-in general, it looks like there's a lot of configuration to this specific class.
-And if we did want to change one of these configuration options, we can't really do that right now.
-How can we control the options that are passed to this?
-Because we're not responsible for creating this object.
-The bundle is, well, the answer to that on a high level is that every bundle allows you to pass configuration to it to describe where you can tell it different.
-You can describe,
+If we *did* want to control one of these feature flags, we can't really do that right now.
+Why?
+Because *we* aren't responsible for creating this object: the bundle just gives it to us.

-different functionality that you want the services from that bundle to GIF.
-That's a terrible explanation.
-So check this out.
-Uh, if you look in `config/bundles.php`, you see this last part of each bundle bundle class name, that's actually the name of the bundle internally.
-So I'm going to copy `KnpMarkdownBundle`, close this file and spin over and I'm gonna run a special command called the
+## Bundle Configuration

+This is a *super* common problem: a bundle wants to give you a service... but *you* want some control over what configuration is *passed* to that object when it's instantiated.
+To handle this, each bundle allows you to pass some *configuration* to it where you *describe* the different behavior that you want its services to have.

+Let me show you *exactly* what I'm talking about.
+Open `config/bundles.php` and copy the `KnpMarkdownBundle` class name.
+Now, close this file and find your terminal.
+We're going to run a special command that will tell us *exactly* what config we can pass to this bundle.
+Run:

 ```terminal
 php bin/console config:dump KnpMarkdownBundle
 ```

-and boom.
-This gives us a big example Yaml of all of the configuration that this bundle provides.
-And apparently there's some option called parser.
-Would you sit down to `markdown.parser.max`?
-I don't really know what that means, but apparently you can configure the in some way.
-And if you go back and look at the documentation of this bundle and search for a `parser`, but down here actually let's search for `parser:`.
-There we go.
-Yup.
-You can see it talks about kind of the same thing and flip down here.
-It actually tells you different values that you can place for that.
-A parser option plus copy this `markdown.parser.light` just to see if we can configure this.
+Boom!
+This dumps a bunch of example YAML that describes *all* the configuration that can be used to control the services in this bundle.
+Apparently there's an option called parser which has an example value of `markdown.parser.max`... whatever that means.

+Go back to the bundle's documentation and search for `parser` - better, search for `parser:`.
+Here we go... it says that we can apparently set this `parser` key to any of these 5 strings, which turn on or off different features in the parser.
+Copy the `markdown.parser.light` value: let's see if we can change the config to *this* value.

-Now, if you go back and look at the, the documentation here, the way that you're actually configure this as a VA Yammel file, you're going to have, this can be `knp_markdown` key than a `parser` key than a `service` key.
+Look back at the YAML example at the terminal.
+The way you configure a bundle is via YAML: we just need `knp_markdown`, a `parser` key below that and `service` be low.
 Where should this file live?
-The answer is that because we're configuring the `knp_markdown` key here, we're going to go into `config/packages/`.
-There's already a number of files in here and create a new file called came `knp_markdown.yaml`.
-Inside of here we'll put the `knp_markdown` key and then we need a `parser` key parser `services` and then I'm going to paste that `markdown.parser.light` now.
-Now just as a hint, as I mentioned, I need this file `knp_markdown.yaml` to match this `knp_markdown` key here.
-That's actually not required.
-We'll talk more about later.
-We do it for sanity, but technically this file can be called anything.
-The really important thing is this root key `knp_markdown` that tells Symfony to pass this config to our `knp_markdown` bundle.
-Okay.
-What difference did that make if we go over EQ over to our side now and refresh.

-Oh, okay.
+Open up the `config/packages/` directory.
+This is *already* full of files that are configuring *other* bundles.
+Create a file called `knp_markdown.yaml`.
+Inside, say `knp_markdown:`, enter, go in 4 spaces, then we need `parser:`, go in 4 spaces again and set `service` to `markdown.parser.light`.

+If you're wondering why I named this file `knp_markdown.yaml`, I did that to match this first key.
+But actually... the filename doesn't matter!
+It's this `knp_markdown` config that tells Symfony to pass this config to *that* bundle.

+So... what did this change?
+Well, find your browser and refresh!

+Ah!
+An error!
+That was a *genuine* Ryan typo... but I love it!

-I love this.
-That was a complete accident.
-Unrecognized options `services` under S I can't be that markdown.
+> Unrecognized options `services` under `knp_markdown.parser`.
 Did you mean `service`?

-Yes I did.
-I actually type of this, I'll change that to service.
-One of the cool things about this configuration is that it's validated.
-If you do a silly typo like I did, you're going to get an air.
+Why yes I did!
+Let me change that.
+This is one of my favorite things about the bundle config system: it's validated.
+If you make a typo, it'll tell you.
 That's awesome.

-And there it is.
-And you can see in this situation, by changing that config option, it actually changed the service, uh, the class name of that service internally.
+Refresh now.
+Woh!
+By changing that little config value, it changed the entire *class* of the service!

-So the point is that every single bundle gives you services and every single bundle gives you different configuration to help you control the behavior of those services.
+The point is: bundles gives you services and every bundle gives you different configuration to help you control the *behavior* of those services.
+For example, find your terminal and run:
-So, for example, we run

 ```terminal
 php bin/console config:dump FrameworkBundle
 ```

-`FrameworkBundle` is
+`FrameworkBundle` is the *main*, core, Symfony bundle and it gives us the *most* foundational services, like the cache service.
+This dumps a *huge* list of config options: there's a lot here, because this bundle provides many services.

-the main core Symfony bundle that gives you all the most important services.
-And if you have that you can see a huge list here of all of the potential configuration that you can use under the framework fondly.
-You can see it's quite big because it gives you a lot of different features and yes you can totally Google this, look at it as Symfony documentation.
-But how cool is it that you can just run this command and see that list right there.
-Uh, let's also run another one is `TwigBundle` we installed `TwigBundle` in the first episode
+Of course, if you *really* needed to configure something, you'll probably Google and find the config you need.
+But how cool is it that you can run this command to see the *full* list of possible config?
+Let's try another one for TwigBundle, which we installed in the first course:

 ```terminal-silent
 php bin/console config:dump TwigBundle
 ```

-and boom, you can see all the different information for twig bundle.
-Apparently you can set a global variable in here by just adding,

-our key value pair under some `globals` ski.
-So you can run a mini concert and fig dump twig bundle where you can actually use this root key here.
-Also if you know that.
-So we just run config on the `config:dump twig`.
+Hello Twig config!
+Apparently you can create a global Twig variable by adding a `globals` key.
+Oh, and this command *also* works if you use the root key, like `twig`, as the argument:

 ```terminal-silent
 php bin/console config:dump twig
 ```

-You're going to get the exact same list.
+That's the exact same list.

-So you can use the name of the bundle or the sort of configuration alias down here if you want to.
-Well, one thing I am curious about is this service thing.
-We know what a service is at this point and we use this key `markdown.parser.light`.
-What is the significance of this string?
-Is this just some specials or just say list inside the bundle of specific strings that you can use. it's actually a little bit more interesting.
-Other than that, let's talk about it next.
+Ok!
+We *now* know that every bundle gives us configuration that allows us to control its services.

+But I'm curious about this `service` config we used for `knp_markdown`.
+The docs told us we could use this `markdown.parser.light` value.
+But what *is* that string?
+Is it just some random string that the bundle decided to use for a "light" parser?
+Actually, that string has a bit *more* meaning.
+Let's talk about the *massively* important "service container" next.